inferno-framework/carin-for-blue-button-test-kit/README.md

 ## Instructions

-It is highly recommended that you use [Docker](https://www.docker.com/) to run these tests so that you don't have to configure ruby and the FHIR validator service.
+It is highly recommended that you use [Docker](https://www.docker.com/) to run these tests so that you don't have to configure ruby and the HL7® FHIR® validator service.
 For more information on how to run Inferno, visit [Inferno's documentation](https://inferno-framework.github.io/inferno-core/getting-started.html)

 - Clone this repo.